alberttheprince/rpemotes-reborn/README.md

 - Thank you to Chocoholic Animations for the custom animations

+- Thank you to [CrunchyCat](https://www.gta5-mods.com/users/crunchycat) for the custom animations

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.

 You pay a big role in making this script what it is today and we could not do it without you 🙏